What instruments does an orchestra consist of? And how many instruments are there in total? And what are their respective roles in the orchestra?

 If you have ever asked yourself these questions you have definitely come to the right place.
 Because, in this post, you will get the answer to all of them.

 A full orchestra consists of around 100 total musicians divided into four different sections.
-The 4 sections of an orchestra are:
+The instruments in an orchestra are:

 Let’s have a closer look at the instruments featured in each section.